mcbookshelf/bookshelf/docs/index.md

 ## 🤝 Contribution

-If you have any doubts related to the project or want to discuss something, then join [our Discord](https://discord.gg/MkXytNjmBt) server.
+If you have any doubts related to the project or want to discuss something, join [our Discord](https://discord.gg/MkXytNjmBt) server.

 If you want to contribute, please refer to the [contribution docs](https://docs.mcbookshelf.dev/en/latest/contribute/index.html) for more information.